 We recommend avoiding most third-party camera adapters as they do not reliably provide sufficient power for most external devices.

 Some of the newer iPads have a USB-C connector instead of a Lightning connector.
-These model provide sufficient power for some thumb and flash drives.
+These models provide sufficient power for some thumb and flash drives.
 For larger drives, use a powered USB hub or self-powered USB storage device.

 Can my iPhone or iPad play movies directly from an external hard drive or USB thumb drive with iPadOS or iOS 13+?